BrianPugh/cyclopts/docs/source/rules.rst

 *****
 Tuple
 *****
-A Tuple will parse the same number of tokens as the size of the annotated tuple.
+* Parses the same number of tokens as the size of the annotated tuple.

+* The inner annotation type will be applied independently to each element.

+* Nested fixed-length tuples are allowed: E.g. ``Tuple[Tuple[int, str], str]`` will consume 3 CLI tokens.

+* Indeterminite-size tuples ``Tuple[type, ...]`` are only supported at the root-annotation level and behave similarly to `List`_.

 .. code-block:: python